msymeonides/Migrate3D/README.md

 ### Euclidean Distance:

-The Euclidean distance over n timepoints.
-Finds the length of a line segment between a cell’s coordinates over n time points.
+The Euclidean distance over a number of timepoints.
+Finds the length of a line segment between a pair of timepoints for an object, for all values of time up to τ (which is set in an autodetected/tunable parameter).

 $$
 Euclidean \ Distance =\sqrt{(x_{t} - x_{t-n})^{2} + (y_{t} - y_{t-n})^{2} + (z_{t} - z_{t-n})^{2}}
 $$

+The results of this analysis are saved in a worksheet named "Euclidean medians", with each row being an object ID and each column being a number of timepoints.

 ### Turning Angle:

+Calculation of the angle, θ, between two consecutive vectors, a and b, where each vector spans tau (τ) timepoints.
+For each value of τ, a moving window of vectors is evaluated from the beginning to the end of the track.
+This is repeated for all values of τ up to the tunable Maximum Tau Value parameter (see above) or up to half of the maximum number of available timepoints, whichever is smaller.

-The angle, θ, between two consecutive vectors, a and b, with a given timepoint interval, is calculated by first finding the dot product of the two vectors:
+First, we find the dot product of the two vectors:

 $$
 a \cdot b = a_xb_x + a_yb_y + a_zb_z
 $$

-Then using Pythagoras's theorem to calculate the magnitudes of each vector, e.g.:
+Then we use Pythagoras's theorem to calculate the magnitude of each vector, e.g.:

 $$
 |a| = \sqrt{{a_x}^2 + {a_y}^2 + {a_z}^2}
 $$

-And finally, to find the angle θ, taking the inverse cosine of the dot product divided by the two vector magnitudes:
+And finally, to find the angle θ, we take the inverse cosine of the dot product divided by the two vector magnitudes:

 $$
 \theta = \cos^{-1} (\frac{a \cdot b}{ |a||b| })
 $$

+The maximum angle calculated for each value of τ per object is stored in a worksheet named "Turning Angles", with each row being an object ID, each column being a value of τ, and the values within being the maximum angle detected for that value of τ.

 ## Summary Sheet

-Summary statistics using the data acquired over a cell’s entire tracking period.
+Summary statistics using the data acquired over an object’s entire tracking period.

 ### Final Euclidean Distance:

-The total displacement from a cell’s final recorded time point to the cell’s origin.
+The total displacement from a track’s final recorded time point to the track’s origin.

 ### Maximum Euclidean Distance:

-The furthest from its origin that a cell was recorded during its entire history.
+The furthest from its origin that an object was observed during its entire history.

 ### Path Length:

-The total path length of a cell.
+The total path length of a track.
 It is the sum of all instantaneous displacements.
-Shows how far a cell has traveled along its path.
+Shows how far an object has traveled along its path.

 $$
 Path \ Length = \sum_{}^{} Instantaneous \ Displacement